PReinis/tdlwc-reinis-finalTask/README.md

 ```
 ## Test Case 2
 Users should be able to search a product using the search box at the top of the page.
 For
-example, searching for "Blouse" should only find results containing text "Blouse"
+example, searching for "Blouse" should only find results containing text "Blouse".

 To run this test individually run the command:
 ```